UpstreetAI/upstreet-sdk/README.md

 ### Setting an Emotion

 Emotions are general moods that color the character's perspective.
 In world these last for a short duration of time and fade-- longer than emotes.
-Available emotions are 'neutral', 'joy', 'sorrow', 'angry', 'fun', and 'surprise'.
+Available emotions are 'joy', 'sorrow', 'angry', 'fun', and 'surprise'.
 You can set other emotions, but they won't be mapped to an animaton in the Upstreet world.

 ```python
 agent.set_emotion("joyful")